clinteastw/fastapi-transactions/README.md

 # Transactions processing app
-Fastapi app that emulates the processing of a webhook from a third-party payment system.
+FastAPI app that emulates the processing of a webhook from a third-party payment system.

 ### Features